highbyte/dotnet-6502/docs/web-apps/avalonia-browser.md

 Important differences from desktop automation:

-- `loadPrgUrl`, `basicUrl`, and `scriptUrl` use browser HTTP fetch semantics, so normal browser origin and CORS rules apply.
+- `loadPrgUrl`, `basicUrl`, `loadD64Url`, and `scriptUrl` use browser HTTP fetch semantics, so normal browser origin and CORS rules apply.
 - `basicText` and `basicUrl` are C64-only and use the normal keyboard paste path after BASIC is ready; `runBasic=1` simply appends `RUN` and Return after the pasted source.
+- `loadD64Url` is fetched **after** the C64 has booted to BASIC ready, so a slow remote `.d64` shows progress as a visible BASIC prompt rather than a blank Avalonia page.
+The desktop equivalent (`--loadD64 <path>`) reads from the local filesystem and is effectively instant.
 - URL-driven Lua is **disabled by default**.
 Enable **Allow URL-driven scripts (script / scriptUrl query params)** in the browser app's general settings, save, then reload the page.
 - URL-driven scripts do not behave exactly like desktop `--script`: the browser app still selects the configured default system first, then enables the injected script.
 The script can still take over by calling APIs such as `emu.select(...)` and `emu.start()`.